 One of the main jobs of city council is to create and enforce Bylaws, yet I'm constantly amazed at how little thought is given to them sometimes.
 Did you know that it's illegal in Calgary to have a snowball fight within city limits without the express permission of the Mayor or City Council?

 The legal maxim "Ignorantia juris non excusat" or "Ignorance of the Law is No Excuse" means that you are expected to be aware of and follow every single Bylaw the City of Calgary has passed, yet many of those Bylaws are either outdated, unenforceable, or in direct contradiction of each other.
 That is City Councils fault, not yours.

 I have a background in law and believe we need to do a review of all the Bylaws in the Calgary.
-This would be a time-consuming, ongoing project, but it is one that is necessary.
-It will not only create a uniform, fair approach to bylaw enforcement for everyone, but will also help identify and get rid of a lot of unnecessary red-tape and other bureaucratic, outdated, time-wasting nonsense that we all must deal with.
+This will not only create a uniform, fair approach to bylaw enforcement for everyone, but will also help identify and get rid of a lot of unnecessary red-tape and other bureaucratic, outdated, time-wasting nonsense that we all must deal with.

 Getting consistent, fair, updated policies and procedures in place is a topic near and dear to my heart, as nerdy as it may sound.